shift-runstop/shift-runstop/README.md

 ## Projects

 ### 6502
-With the ambitionof learnign the semantics of cpp, I started creating an 8-bit CPU emulator using the 6502 instruction set with 64kb of addressabel memory.
-It is a long way off of finishing, and when I have time will be most converted to a pure C program.
+With the ambition of learning the semantics of cpp, I started creating an 8-bit CPU emulator using the 6502 instruction set with 64kb of addressable memory.
+It is a long way off from finishing, and when I have time will be most converted to a pure C program.

 ### qdws